ansible/ansible/rst/index.rst

 "I've been trying to grok Chef these last weeks, and really, I don't get it.
 I discovered ansible yesterday at noon, successfully ran it at 1pm, made my first playbook by 2pm, and pushed two small [contributions to the project] before the office closed...
 Do that with any other config management software!"

-"Ansible is also much more firewall-friendly.
+"Ansible is much more firewall-friendly.
 I have a number of hosts that are only accessible via reverse SSH tunnels, and let me tell you getting puppet or chef to play nice with that is a nightmare."

+"This software has really changed my life as an network admin, the simplicity ansible comes with is really childs-play and I really adore its design.
+No more hassle with SSL keys, DNS based 'server entries' (e.g. puppet and what not).
+Just plain (secure!)
+SSH keys and one is good to go."

 Resources
 `````````